 Economics and the coronavirus crisis

-Romesh Vaitilingam is an economics writer, communications consultant and Editor-in-Chief of the Economics Observatory (ECO).
-He is the author of several books and reports on economics, finance, business and public policy.
-His work also involves consultancy for the economic research and policy-making community, including the Centre for Economic Policy Research and VoxEU, the European Economic Association, the IGM Forum’s Economic Experts Panels and the Royal Economic Society.
+Romesh Vaitilingam is an economics writer and leads editorial work at the ECO.
+He is the author of several books and reports on economics, finance, business and public policy, including the Financial Times Guide to Using the Financial Pages which has sold over a quarter of a million copies since 1993.
+Romesh also works with the economic research and policy-making community, including the Centre for Economic Policy Research and VoxEU, the European Economic Association, the IGM Forum’s Economic Experts Panels and the Royal Economic Society.

 - Arun Advani (CAGE / University of Warwick)